nnirror/facet/README.md

 ---
 - **saveas** ( _filename_ )
 	- creates a new wav file in the `samples/` directory or a sub-directory containing the FacetPattern.
 If the directory doesn't exist, it will be created.
+	- if a file has been created with multiple channels via `.channels()` or with its audio panned between multiple channels via `.pan()`, the saved wav file will have that many channels.
 	- __Note__: this examples uses MacOS / Linux file paths with forward slashes (e.g. `my/path/here`).
 For Windows, you will need to use back slashes (e.g `my\path\here`)
 	- example:
 		- `$('example').iter(6,()=>{this.append(_.sine(ri(1,40))).saveas('/myNoiseStuff/' + Date.now()`)}); // creates 6 wav files in the myNoiseStuff directory.
 Each filename is the UNIX timestamp to preserve order.